marsipu/mne-pipeline-hd/README.md

 and the functions are partly still adjusted to my analysis!***

 ## Bug-Report/Feature-Request
-Please report bugs on GitHub as an issue or to me (mne.pipeline@gmail.com) directly.
+Please report bugs on GitHub as an issue or to me (dev@earthman-music.de) directly.
-And if you got ideas on how to improve the pipeline or some feature-requests, you are welcome to open an issue too or send an e-mail (mne.pipeline@gmail.com)
+And if you got ideas on how to improve the pipeline or some feature-requests, you are welcome to open an issue too or send an e-mail (dev@earthman-music.de)

 ## Contribute and build your own functions/fix bugs